OF THE BOARD OF TRUSTEES

 III.1.
 Regular Meetings

 The Board shall schedule annually, in advance, regular meetings of the Board to be held during the ensuing year.
-A scheduled meeting may be cancelled, or the date, place, and time of holding the same may be altered by the Board Chair upon written notice.
+A scheduled meeting may be cancelled, or the date, place, and time of holding the same may be altered, by the Board Chair upon written notice.
 The Board shall meet at least once in each year.

 III.2.
 Special Meetings

-The Board Chair may call special meetings upon written notice as necessary to address issues or needs of the University.
+The Board Chair may call special meetings upon written notice as necessary to address issues or needs of the System.
 The Board Chair shall call a special meeting when requested in writing by at least three members of the Board.

 III.5.
 Place of Meetings